 “Listen Sergeant.
 This guy murdered a fellow student in cold blood.
 No Youth Protection court for him.
 I’m sure the Crown Prosecutor will agree when he reads this file.”

 Are you in need of a lawyer in Sherwood Park (& Edmonton), Alberta or Yellowknife, Northwest Territories?

-Ahlstrom Wright offers expert legal guidance in all areas of law (except criminal law).
+Ahlstrom Wright offers legal guidance in all areas of law (excluding criminal law).

 Ahlstrom Wright has offices in Sherwood Park, AB and Yellowknife, NWT.

 The Crown Prosecutor did agree and argued in court ”Your Honour, this boy has a history of rough behavior.
 His lack of remorse suggests that he is likely to commit another violent crime.
 It is our duty to protect society from his behaviour, which would be best achieved by trying him under adult laws.”

 William was sullen: “Your Honour, I’ve been suspended from school for fighting, but what 15 year old hasn’t?
 I’ve never been in trouble with the law before.
 Please don’t ruin my life by sending me to adult court.”

 Should William be tried for murder under adult laws?
 You!
 Be The Judge.
 Then look below for the decision.